-In accordance with 29 CFR 1910.1200:

-Contractor's Name and Address:

-Briefly describe work to be performed:

-By reason of the contract you/your employees may be exposed to the following hazardous chemicals in the workplace (list chemicals):

-The following is the appropriate protective equipment, which should be used by your employees (list equipment):

-The labels or Safety Data Sheets for chemical hazards found in this area are attached or can be obtained from the Company HCP Coordinator.

-Company Representative:

-Contractor:

-Signature and Date:

-Inventory List of Chemicals:

-The following is a list of the hazardous chemicals used in this workplace.
-Further information can be obtained from the original SDS located in the SDS Chemical Inventory Notebook available from the Regional EHS&S Representative.
-Lists are maintained at the regional level.

-SDS INDEX # NAME OF MATERIAL LOCATION
+Briefly describe work to be p erformed: By reason of the contract yo hazardous chemicals in the u/your employees may be exposed workplace (list chemicals): to the following The following is the appropriemployees (list equipment): iate protective equipment, which sho ould be used by your attached or can be obtained neets for chemical hazards found in from the Company HCP Coordinate or. attached or can be obtained Company Representative: or. from the Company HCP Coordinate or. attached or can be obtained Company Representative: Contractor: from the Company HCP Coordinate or. attached or can be obtained Company Representative: Contractor: Signature and Date: nventory List of Chemicals: The following is a list of information can be obtained from the Company HCP Coordinate this workplace.
+Further SDS Chemical Inventory

+Lower Klamath Project - FERC No. 14803

 Appendix I

 Float Plan